NetPenguins/SIEMBerry/README.md

 ## Instructions
 Use `get clone` to download this script
 Review the contents of the newly downloaded `ESBootstrap.sh` script
+Change [this](https://github.com/ScioShield/SIEMBerry/blob/c67e85b8768ab151d1a2960c02d8d3da37026aa8/ESBootstrap.sh#L38) line to be the IP address of your Raspberry Pi!
+If you do not do this it may break the certificate settings.
 Install with `sudo bash ESBootstrap.sh`
 Take note of the password and tokens at the end!
 If you didn't save this password you can reset the Elastic user password with this command